Internet-Draft Token Exchange Target Service Discovery June 2026

 Metadata Description: URL of the token exchange target service discovery endpoint

-Change Controller: IESG
+Change Controller: IETF

-Specification Document(s): [[ this document ]]
+Specification Document(s): [[ This document ]]

-9. References
+8. References

-9.1.
+8.1.
 Normative References

 [RFC6749]